AlexanderGonzo/Golang/notes.md

 - Goroutine, Channel, Buffer
 - Panic, Defer, Error, Recover
 - Go design patterns
+- Variables
+    - You need to declare a variable with a unique name "identifier" before you can use it.
+    - Naming Rules.
+Also apply to function and package.
+        - Names always start with a letter or an uppercase letter
+        - Upper case letters are exported
+        - Underscore characters
+        - unicode letters
+        - Names cannot start with numbers or punctuation
+    - Every Variable and value has a type.
+Go is a strongly-typed language. (static type)
+    - Static Types: cannot change type after declaration
+    - Blank identifiers discard values.
+- Naming Convention
+    - Naming is important because readability = maintainability
+    - use the first few letters of the word
+    ```go
+    var fv string // flag value
+    ```
+    - use few letters in smaller scopes
+    ```go
+    var bytesRead int // number of bytes read XXX DO NOT DO XX
+    var n int // number of bytes read !!
+DO THIS !!
+    ```
+    -- use the complete words in larger scopes
+    ```go
+    package file
+    var fileClosed bool
+    ```
+    - Use mixedCaps like this
+    ```go
+    type PlayerScore struct
+    ```
+    - Use all capitals for acronyms
+     ```go
+    var localAPI string // GOOD
+    var localApi string // BAD
+    ```
+    - Do not Stutter
+     ```go
+    player.PlayerScore // BAD
+    player.Score // GOOD
+    ```
+    - Do not use under_scores or LIKE_THIS
+    ```go
+    const MAX_TIME int // BAD
+    const MaxTime int // GOOD
+    const N int // GOOD
+    ```
+    - Not Idiomatic "unnecessarily verbose"
+    ```go
+        func Read(buffer *Buffer, inBuffer []byte) (size int, err error) {
+            if buffer.empty() {
+                buffer.Reset()
+            }
+            size = copy(
+        inBuffer,
+        buffer.buffer[buffer.offset:])
+            buffer.offset += size
+            return size, nil
+        }
+    ```
+    - Idiomatic "concise and idiomatic"
+       ```go
+        func Read(b *Buffer, p []byte) (n int, err error) {
+            if b.empty() {
+                b.Reset()
+            }
+            n = copy(p, b.buf[b.off:])
+            b.off += n
+            return n, nil
+        }
+        ```
+    - Common Abbreviations used in Go
+        ```go
+        var s string // string
+        var i int // index
+        var msg string // message
+        var v string // value
+        var val string // value
+        var num int // number
+        var fv string // flag value
+        var err error // error value
+        var args []string // arguments
+        var seen bool // has seen?
+        var parsed bool // parsing ok?
+        var buf []byte // buffer
+        var off int // offset
+        var op int // operation
+        var opRead int // read operation
+        var l int // length
+        var n int // number or number of
+        var m int // another number
+        var c int // capacity
+        var c int // character
+        var a int // array
+        var r rune // rune
+        var sep string // separator
+        var src int // source
+        var dst int // destination
+        var b byte // byte
+        var b []byte // buffer
+        var buf []byte //buffer
+        var w io.Writer //writer
+        var r io.Reader // reader
+        var pos int //position
+        ...list goes on and on..
+        ```
+- Short VS Normal Declaration
+    - Normal Declaration
+        - If you do not know the initial value
+        - When you need a package scoped variable
+        - When you want to group variables together for greater readability
+    - Short Declaration
+        - Most used and preferred declaration in Go
+        - If you know the initial value
+        - To keep the code concise and easy to read
+        - For re-declaration
+        - Can be used inside if and switch statements that are scoped
+    - Note
+        - Beware of Shadowing
+- Type Conversion
+    - type(value)
+- Introduction to Slices
+    - A slice can store multiple values
+    ```go
+    var Args []string
+    ```
+    - Here Arg's type is a "slice of string".
+Which means args can store a series of string values inside
+    - Args can store multiple string values
+    - but the slice itself is a single value it just points to the other values it stores
+    - Each value inside a slice is an unnamed variable.
+    - How do we access the value w/out the name?
+We can use index expressions
+    ```go
+    go run main.go hi yo
+    Args[0] // Stores path to the program
+    Args[1] // Stores first argument "hi"
+    Args[2] // Stores second argument "yo"
+    ```

 Go Advanced Topics
 - Go dependency management tools